-Only include ESSENTIAL contact details within an email signature.
-These include name, job title, company name and address, phone number, website URL, and email address.
+Only include ESSENTIAL contact details within a signature block.
+These details include name, job title, company name, mailing address, phone number, and email address.
 Too much contact information can come across as slightly desperate.

-Also, only ever use four to seven lines for contact information.
-If you use any more than this, it will make the signature harder to read and look untidy.
-Just remember that less is always more!
+Also, only ever use four to seven lines for your email signature contact information.
+Using any more than this will make the signature harder to read and look untidy.
+Remember that less is always more!

-2. DO include a full name on every signature
+2. DO include a full name on all email signature contact details

-Did you know that over 30% of professionals don’t even include their name in their email signature?
+Did you know that over 30% of professionals don’t include their full name in their email signature contact information?
 Not very professional, is it?

-As a standard rule, all users must have their first and last name appear at the top of their email signature without exception.
+All users must include their first and last name at the top of the contact information section of their email signature without exception.
 The name should always be their proper name, not a nickname.
 If a user so wishes, a middle name or initial can also be included.

 3. DO make sure all contact details are up-to-date

-The main purpose of an email signature is to provide contact information to recipients over email.
+The main purpose of a professional email signature template is to provide contact information to recipients over email.
 If an email signature does not include up-to-date information, it becomes somewhat redundant.

-People change job roles, phone numbers change, and organizations move offices, so make sure this is reflected in your organization’s email signatures.
-Ideally, you will want to take the contact details of every user from your Active Directory to ensure they are correct.
+People change job roles, phone numbers change, and organizations move offices.
+Make sure this is reflected in all users’ email signature contact information.
+Ideally, take the details from your Active Directory to ensure they are accurate.

 4. DON’T forget to include your email address with a ‘mailto:’ link

-It is often thought to be pointless to include an email address in an email signature.
-You can clearly see who an email is from by looking in the ‘From:’ field, right?
+It is often thought to be pointless to include an email address in a signature template.
+After all, you can clearly see who an email is from by looking in the ‘From:’ field.

-Well, some email clients like Outlook use display names rather than email addresses to improve readability and familiarity.
-So, when an email is forwarded onto another person, the display name will appear rather than the email address, e.g. ‘[email protected]’ would be shown as just ‘Joe Bloggs’, which is not much use if you want to email that person.
+However, some email clients like Outlook use display names rather than email addresses to improve readability and familiarity.
+So, when an email is forwarded onto another person, the display name will appear rather than the email address.
+For example, ‘[email protected]’ would be shown as just ‘John Doe.
+This is not much use if you want to email that person.

-The best way to avoid this is to include an email address and link it with a ‘mailto:’ link to make it easy for someone to send an email to the original sender.
+The best way to avoid this is to include an email address and link it with a ‘mailto:’ link.
+This makes it easy for someone to send an email to the original sender.

-5. DO have different signatures for internal and external recipients
+5. DO use different signatures for internal and external recipients

 6. DON’T include personal information

 This is a professional email signature, not a place to promote your personal Twitter page.
-Personal data about yourself should not be used for business purposes or to communicate with professional associates.
-They probably won’t even be interested in what you have to say, and you probably won’t want them knowing how to contact you every hour of the day.
+Personal data should not be used for business purposes or to communicate with professional associates.

 7. DON’T forget to check the rules

-Depending on where you are based, your email signature may need to include additional information such as a company registration number, office address and VAT number.
+Depending on where you are based, a good email signature includes additional information such as a company registration number, office address, and VAT number.

 In many European countries, the above are legal requirements, so don’t run the risk of your organization getting fined.
 Make sure you do your research and find out what rules apply to your company so you can apply the right content to your email signatures.